Yuma248/MELFUwgrs-/README.md

     make

-Then copy snap-aligment to your path or incluide snap folder in your $PATH
+Then copy snap-aligment to your path or include snap folder in your $PATH

 # Basic usage: